PolyRun/HighVolumes/optimizations/selected_for_report/README.md

 But shows 8-set well.
 And overheads of sparse bodies.
 Especially JIT and L1i.

  -> upped step_size to 500
+ -> situation a bit better, but still has random kinks...

 ## 4
 ok, also a bit jittery, right?